hogangnono/KakaoTalkCordovaPlugin/README.md

 ### Usage

 This plugin adds an object to the window.
-Right now, you can only login and logout.
+Right now, you can login, logout and check app installed.

-##### Login
+#### Login

 Login using the `.login` method:
 ```